Representation Learning in a Decomposed Encoder Design for Bio-inspired Hebbian Learning: Introduction

 \section{Introduction}

+Learning in the primate brain is believed to occur in an unsupervised manner, governed by local plasticity rules \cite{hebb1949organization}.
+Recent research aims to incorporate these brain-inspired learning rules into deep neural networks (DNNs) as an alternative to backpropagation \cite{pogodin2020kernelized,lillicrap2016random,oja1982simplified}.
+The main motivation is to understand brain learning mechanisms and develop more computationally efficient systems \cite{wunderlich2019demonstrating}.
+However, DNNs trained with current bio-inspired rules often achieve worse performance compared to those trained using standard backpropagation \cite{bartunov2018assessing}.

+We propose that integrating local plasticity rules within a modular, decomposable structure can help narrow the performance gap with backpropagation-trained networks.
+Drawing on the idea that biological learning doesn't start from a blank slate \cite{zador2019critique}, we explore the synergy between inductive biases, such as visual invariant operators from physics and mathematical analyses, and biologically inspired local learning rules.

+DNN implicitly learn transformations from data to solve a certain classification rather than explicitly defining invariances \cite{bengio2009learning,krizhevsky2012imagenet,lecun2004learning}.
+While DNNs excel in many applications, their black-box nature makes it difficult to identify the learned invariances and features used for decision-making.
+This lack of transparency, along with vulnerability to adversarial perturbations, presents significant challenges for the safe deployment of systems based on DNNs \cite{BarredoArrieta2020,Carvalho2019}.

-Computer vision tasks often involve invariance to nuisance variables such as object pose, size, illumination conditions, etc. In the late 80's and 90's, involving expert driven model-based design, this has been achieved by stacking and combining quasi-invariant transformations which guarantee that the output remains unchanged for a range of transformations that are irrelevant to the current context \cite{binford1993quasi,chin1986model}.
+To better understand and mitigate these issues, some works have suggested adopting a decomposable design \cite{Lipton2016}.
+Computer vision tasks often require invariance to variables such as object pose, size, and illumination.
+In the late 1980s and 1990s, expert-driven model-based designs achieved this by stacking and combining quasi-invariant transformations, ensuring the output remained stable despite irrelevant changes in context \cite{binford1993quasi,chin1986model}.

-Modern machine learning uses deep neural networks (DNN) to learn implicit transformations from data instead of explicitly defining invariance requirements upfront \cite{bengio2009learning,krizhevsky2012imagenet,lecun2004learning}.
-DNNs have shown to be highly effective in many application scenarios.
-Nevertheless due to their black box nature, it is difficult to pinpoint precisely which types of invariances were learned and what image features were leveraged by the network during decision making.
-Recently, symmetries in neural networks as inductive bias gained attention and ways to discover these have been proposed \cite{Moskalev2022, Liu2022}.
-In sum, the lack of transparency coupled with the brittleness to adversarial perturbations are some of the main challenges of machine learning design \cite{BarredoArrieta2020, Carvalho2019}.